Carolyn Miles, former President & CEO of Save the Children meets with families in a mega-shelter in Houston, Texas during Hurricane Harvey, 2017.

 Nobody knows when the next crisis will strike, but your support helps Save the Children provide assistance in the critical first hours and days of an emergency when children need us most.
 When generous people like you make your 100% tax-deductible gift, children's lives are saved and their futures are brighter.

 Floods are among the most frequent and costly natural disasters in the U.S. As much as 90% of all damage from natural disasters is caused by floods.
 Flooding typically occurs after heavy or prolonged rainfall, or the rapid melting of snow.
-While the effects of floods can be devastating, these safety tips for floods can help keep children safe.
+While the effects of floods can be devastating, these flood safety tips can help keep children safe.

 - Talk about floods.
 Spend time with your family discussing why floods occur and how to stay safe during a flood.
 Explain that flooding is a natural event and not anyone’s fault.
 Use simple words that young children can understand.